yshmarov/yshmarov.github.io/_posts/2020-12-07-ruby-on-rails-6-credentials-tldr.md

 ---
 layout: post
-title: 'Ruby on Rails 6 Credentials: TLDR'
+title: 'How to use Credentials in Ruby on Rails 6?
+TLDR'
 author: Yaroslav Shmarov
 tags:
 - ruby on rails